-10.5 Tips and tricks
+11.5 Tips and tricks

 - How do I log a user in immediately after registration or activation?
-Take a look at the implementation of the sim- ple backend, which logs a user in immediately after registration. - How do I re-send an activation email?
+Take a look at the implementation of the simple backend, which logs a user in immediately after registration. - How do I re-send an activation email?
 Assuming you're using the default backend, a custom admin action is provided for this; in the admin for the RegistrationProfile model, simply click the checkbox for the user(s) you'd like to re-send the email for, then select the "Re-send activation emails" action. - How do I manually activate a user?
 In the default backend, a custom admin action is provided for this.
 In the admin for the RegistrationProfile model, click the checkbox for the user(s) you'd like to activate, then select the "Activate users" action. - How do I send an email with html content?
 By default, the email content will only be plain text.
 To allow HTML content to be sent, you should add a url pattern before including django-registration's urls (i.e registration.backends.default.urls).
-For example, if your email template is registration/password reset email.html, your urls.py could look like:
+For example, if your email template is registration/ password_reset_email.html, your urls.py could look like:

+'''

-''' from django.conf.urls import url, include from django.contrib.auth import views as auth_views from django.core.urlresolvers import reverse_lazy other url patterns
+from django.conf.urls import include

+from django.contrib.auth import views as auth_views

-url(r'^password/reset/$',
+from django.urls import path, reverse_lazy

+path(

+'password/reset/',

 auth_views.PasswordResetView.as_view(

 success_url=reverse_lazy('auth_password_reset_done'),

 html_email_template_name='registration/password_reset_email.html'

+),

+name='auth_password_reset',

-), name='auth_password_reset'),
+),

+other url patterns

 last the default registration backends

-url(r'', include('registration.backends.default.urls')),
+path('', include('registration.backends.default.urls')),

 '''